Evgeny Sova: Biography

-Born in Pervomaisk in the Ukrainian SSR of the Soviet Union, Sova immigrated to Israel in 1997 as part of the Jewish Agency's Selah Programme and studied for a BA in political science at Bar-Ilan University.
+Born in Pervomaisk in the Ukrainian SSR of the Soviet Union, Sova emigrated to Israel in 1997 as part of the Jewish Agency's Selah Programme and studied for a BA in political science at Bar-Ilan University.
 In 2005 he joined the Russian-language Vesti newspaper as a reporter and researcher.
 He later joined Israel Plus as a political commentator, before moving to RTVI in 2014, presenting the Week in Israel programme.
 He also worked as the BBC Russian-language correspondent in Israel.
 In addition to his broadcasting work, Sova lectures in journalism at Ariel University.

 Prior to the April 2019 Knesset elections he was placed third on the Yisrael Beiteinu list, and entered the Knesset as the party won five seats.

-Sova is married with two children and lives in Petah Tikva.
+Sova is married with three children and lives in Petah Tikva.